I so wanted to fall in love.

 What bothered me?

-Well, the 2018 Outlander PHEV’s driver assistance package is a generation behind the latest from the competition.
+Well, parts of the 2018 Outlander PHEV’s driver assistance package is a generation behind the latest from the competition.

 Second on my list of disappointments is the wheezy, 117-horsepower, 2-liter gas engine.
 It works fine in most cases and for many people probably wouldn’t be an issue at all.
 But I live in Southern California and the mountains are nearby – tall, steep mountains, not the hills and hummocks they call mountains in many other states.
 When the Outlander PHEV’s battery is drained and there’s a long, steep incline to conquer, the asthmatic gas engine is just barely adequate.
 It will get you there, but you’ll be passed on the way up by fume-belching pickups, rattling vintage Volkswagen bugs and all manner of minivan and sedan laden with camping/skiing/hiking/boating equipment.